ColbyEcology/BI382_2018_Spring/index.md

 ### Text
 Required: *Population ecology: from first principles*, 2<sup>nd</sup> ed., 2013, by Vandermeer and Goldberg, Princeton University Press
-Optional: *A primer of ecology with R*, 2009, by Stevens, Springer
+Optional: *A primer of ecology with R*, 2009, by Stevens, Springer Press

 ### Grading